 |

 We cried, we laughed, we hugged, we encouraged each other and we prayed, we read the Bible for guidance and peace.
 It was just what we all needed to help us get thru this most difficult time.
 The week ended by going to Ashton's favorite place (The Chimney Tops Picnic Area) and we all sat on our own rock quietly alone.
 We each laid all of our burdens on that rock and asked God to use those rushing waters pouring around and over the rocks to carry our burdens away.
 We left there with PEACE, more than we had felt in a while!
+We truly found peace that passes understanding.

 During that week, while I was specifically searching for what God wanted me to do with the death of two grandson's I loved very much, He spoke to me in the mountains - "Do this!"
 "Do more of what you are doing this week with these kids.